abkabhishek/ichitchat/README.md

 Anyone can use this app to create instant username or show name then enter in a chat room to chat another person to share some secret info instantly.

 ## Objective to create this app
- To create a poc project using Front end technologies.
+ To create a practice project using Full Stack technologies in JS

 ## Features